TechGrounds-Cloud8/cloud8-benbui797/07_Cloud_3/AWS-22_Lambda.md

 AWS Lambda natively supports Java, Go, PowerShell, Node.js, C#, Python, and Ruby code, and provides a Runtime API which allows you to use any additional programming languages to author your functions.

 In AWS-14 (Elastic Container Service) we briefly spoke about Monolithic and Microservices architectures, serverless is the latest type of architecture.
 Here you divide your complete application in specific functions instead of services.
-Developers can focus on writing code and have to worry about the infrastructure even less, which greatly improves development time.
+Developers can focus on writing code and have even fewer worries about how to set up the infrastructure, which is good for development time.

 ![AWS-22 mono vs micro vs serverless](../00_includes/CLOUD03/AWS-22_micro_vs_serverless.png)